Disclosure: This hotel was provided free of charge; all opinions are my own.

-From the moment you walk in you will notice the relaxing atmosphere they create at this spot.
-While the Hotel Del is amazing and historic, it is always busy with massive amounts of people.
-This is what makes the Marriott so nice, when you arrive there you will feel like you have found a beautiful secluded part of the island for yourself.
+From the moment you walk in, you will notice the relaxing atmosphere they create at this hotel.
+While the Hotel Del is terrific and historic, it is always busy with massive amounts of people in the lobby and on the beach.
+This is what makes the Marriott so lovely, when you arrive there you will feel like you have found a secluded part of the island for yourself.

-The lobby always has different fruit infused water as well with blackberry mint and pineapple mint being types I saw while I stayed there.
+The lobby always has different fruit-infused waters, with blackberry mint and pineapple mint being the types I saw while I stayed there.

 Of course, all of this wouldn’t matter if they didn’t have nice rooms, and that is something that they have spent a lot of time upgrading over the last year.

-The room I stayed in had a large king sized bed, small table with two chairs and a full couch.
+The room I stayed in had a large king size bed, a small table with two chairs, and a full couch.

 The bathroom had both a shower and a large bathtub for relaxing.

-Lastly, there are outlets all over which is important for a techie like me and they have Hulu and Netflix on their TV’s which you can plug in your login information to and watch movies in the room.
+Lastly, there are outlets all over which are vital for a techie like me, and they have Hulu and Netflix on their TV’s (you can plug in your login information to and watch movies in the room).
 I could see this becoming a big thing in the hotel industry over the next five years.

 Included with the resort fee is a daily bicycle rental.
-I took the bike out on the boardwalk and took my time completing the 6-mile bike ride around the island.
+I took the bike out on the boardwalk and took my time to complete the 6-mile bike ride around the island.

-This is such a great addition, as the trail is paved and flat and it takes you all over including Hotel Del and even downtown if you desire.
+Bikes are such a great addition; the trail around the island is paved and flat.
+It takes you all over, including Hotel Del and even downtown, if you desire.
 I most enjoyed being able to get under the Coronado Bridge for some photography.

-Also included with the resort fee, the wellness center across the parking lot from the hotel is a great spot to spend some time at while at the hotel.
+Also included with the resort fee, the wellness center is a great spot to work out while at the hotel.

-I went over there a couple times to work out and to take a yoga class.
+I went over there a couple of times to work out and to take a yoga class.

 They also have a lap pool and tennis courts, making this one of the best wellness centers I have ever seen at a hotel.

-Also, look out for pop-up yoga classes on the lawn.
-They had one when I was there and it was a great way to have a relaxing morning while looking out over the water.
+Also, watch for pop-up yoga classes on the lawn.
+They had one when I was there, and it was a great way to have a relaxing morning while looking out over the water.

 Kayaking is an additional charge, but it is a beautiful place to do it, and they have rentals right out on their pier.
 I hopped in a kayak and took it down to the Coronado Bridge to see it from this unique angle.
 You could also go along the shore to over too Ferry’s Landing as well.